TeyrCrimson/yolov7_pipeline/README.md

 The following changes have been made to the original repository:

+- YOLOv7 Modification:
-- YOLOv7 has been modified to function as a package solely for inference purposes.
+    - YOLOv7 has been modified to function as a **package** solely for inference purposes.
-- The modifications were made to the `inference` branch to enable compatibility with RealSense cameras.
+    - Modifications were made to the `inference` branch to enable compatibility with **RealSense cameras**.

+- ARM Processor Support:
+    - This repository is **compatible with ARM processors**, allowing users to run the inference process on these devices.

 ## 1. Running on NVIDIA Jetson Xavier